 This particular snoring mouthguard can be heated using boiling hot water for 10 seconds during the initial fitting process.
 While this process does not produce a precise impression of your teeth, it does help to reshape the trays for a customized and more comfortable fit.

 It is made from US sourced plastics, FDA cleared, BPA & latex free and comes in 2 different sizes – small and regular.
 In addition, the lower tray can be adjusted using a provided hex tool.

 How to tell if you are a mouth breather while asleep?

-The most obvious reason why most put little thought into mouthguard breathability is because it’s near impossible to tell exactly how you breathe while sleeping.
+The most obvious reason why most put little thought into mouthguard breathability is that it’s near impossible to tell exactly how you breathe while sleeping.
 Odds are, you are in the market for a snoring solution because a partner has noticed this potentially problematic bedroom habit.
 If this is the case, simply have your partner observe your breathing habits while you’re sleeping.
-Alternatively you can always set up a video camera and record yourself while asleep.
+Alternatively, you can always set up a video camera and record yourself while asleep.
 Since the lights will be on, a good blindfold will help you to fall asleep.

 Waking up with dry lips or a dry mouth are also two indicators that you may be a mouth breather while sleeping.
 Those who suffer seasonal allergies or simply have sinus issues are more likely to be mouth breathers.
 When in doubt, choose a device that allows for breathing.
 Keep in mind that these devices are just as effective when used by nasal breathers.

 Personally, I tend to breathe through my mouth during certain time of the year such as while sick or during allergy season.
 During these periods I use a device which permits mouth breathing.
 All other times I prefer to use the Good Morning Snore Solution as it’s incredibly effective and take up very little room in my mouth.Share This Post: